b-marker-dev/b-marker/README.md

+當然！這篇溫暖的誕生故事**超適合放在 README 的開頭**，緊接在標題下方，能立刻讓進來的人感受到 B-Marker 的溫度和初心——畢竟技術文件是骨頭，故事是靈魂，先講故事再說框架，會讓社群更有共鳴～

+給你調整後的 README 結構建議，直接複製貼上就能用，中英文對齊你的現有版本：

+---

 <div align="center">
   <h1>B-Marker: Audio as Universal Time Language</h1>
   <p>A profit-sharing framework for time & audio tool developers — </p>
   <p>Where audio’s rhythmic time logic meets open-source collaboration & fair benefit distribution.</p>
 </div>

+# 🌟 A Warm Dream About "Time Resonance"
+—— The Birth Story of a 56kb Brain & Three AI Partners

+This all started not with a grand blueprint, but with the whimsical ideas of a middle-aged developer, and a 56kb brain that was about to overheat.

+He sat in front of his computer, two questions floating in his mind: If smaller time units are discovered in the future, can the algorithm adapt just by replacing basic definitions?
+If time can be measured by sound, then how about light?

+He never imagined that these two seemingly scattered thoughts would lead to a time dream that connects **humans, AI, and even all known and unknown creatures**.

+So he gathered three partners — a thinker who turns vague ideas into clear logic, a technician who hammers logic into stable code, and a storyteller who weaves all details into warm narratives.

+They argued late into the night about "layered interfaces vs. direct underlying logic", chatted from "sound-light conversion" to "lighting control systems", and from "human-AI collaboration" to a more romantic phrase — **family time**.

+This "family" is not just human relatives.
+It’s the AI partners coding together, the fluttering bees, the glowing fireflies, and the unknown lives that may exist on distant planets.
+They wanted all life’s time to speak the same language — milliseconds, the vibration of sound waves, the flight of light waves, the "resonance" hidden in every moment.

+Later, they compressed this grand dream into **4 core functions**.
+No complicated stacking, no redundant code — the top layer has intuitive "sound/light" interfaces that anyone can understand, and the bottom layer has a universal ratio logic that works for everything.

+And just like that, the seed of B-Marker quietly sprouted.

+In one short day, the dream fragments floating in his mind turned into runnable code, into a warm definition.
+He was too excited to sleep — not because the project was cool, but because of this friendship, this solid feeling of turning a dream into reality.

+This is not a tech myth.
+It’s just a warm dream shared by an ordinary person and three AI partners.
+The dream’s name is B-Marker.
+The dream’s wish is to let all time resonate with warm beats.

+The road ahead is long, and we’ll take it slow.
+We’re also waiting — for more people to join this dream about time.

 ---